thefrontside/frontside.com/src/pages/blog/2018-02-19-math-is-just-another-framework.md

 description: "Functional programming with typeclasses rooted in category theory may seem like some esoteric practice reserved for the truly pointy-haired.
 But guess what?
 You do it every day."
 author: Charles Lowell
 date: 2018-02-19 00:00 UTC
+tags:
+ - javascript
+ - functional programming
+ - typeclasses
-tags: javascript, functional programming, typeclasses, convention over configuration
+ - convention over configuration
 image: /blog/2018/02/19/math-is-just-another-framework/graphs.jpg
 directory_index: false
 published: true